Seven Stars Cruise Train – the unique way to travel through Japan’s Kyushu Island

 Firstly, the cabin has two different sized windows – one panoramic, the other tall and narrow, dressed with elegant bamboo blinds, delicate paper screens and wooden shutters.
 Once in the private ensuite shower room, there are more signature details, including a stunning handmade porcelain wash hand basin from the Kakiemon kiln – we were to visit the pottery on one of the excursions.

-A Pandora’s box of bathroom amenities was left for me – opening it, revealed different sized containers that fitted together like a puzzle – each containing a luxury amenity and of course the ubiquitous Japanese face and body cloth.
+A Pandora’s box of bathroom amenities was left for me – opening it, revealed different-sized containers that fitted together like a puzzle – each containing a luxury amenity and of course the ubiquitous Japanese face and body cloth.

 Whilst indulging at dinner expect one’s cabin to be prepared for the night.
-Aboard the Seven Stars that means that as well as having the bed made, there will be embroidered white pyjamas laid out for you too!
+Aboard the Seven Stars which means that as well as having the bed made, there will be embroidered white pyjamas laid out for you too!

 The bed is narrow – but relatively comfortable; and thankfully the train was in a secure siding during the night so there was no movement to disturb me, although it gently shuddered to life early the next morning.
 I think it would have been a treat to have a double bed in the cabin as one has on say the Transcantabrico train in Spain.